 Thank you for your interest in publishing with us!

 Social Justice is a refereed journal, and each submission is anonymously reviewed by at least two referees.
-Publishing decisions are made within 90 days based on recommendations by these reviewers and those of the Editorial Board.
-We work with authors, and respond with comments on submissions.
+Publishing decisions are made within 90 days.

 Copies Needed and Submission Requirements: